The Attack: Before, During and After

 - One of the biggest efforts to come out of Sept.
 11, 2001 — a national network of multi-agency intelligence centers — spotted a flood of Jan.
 6 warnings, but federal agencies did not show much interest in its information.

-- The FBI limited its own understanding of how extremists were mobilizing when it switched its social media monitoring service on the last weekend of 2020.
+- The FBI limited its own understanding of how extremists were mobilizing when it switched over its social media monitoring service on the last weekend of 2020.

 Pentagon leaders had acute fears about widespread violence, and some feared Trump could misuse the National Guard to remain in power